Purbeck District Dorset England United Kingdom

 East Lulworth

 East Lulworth is a village and civil parish nine miles east of Dorchester, near Lulworth Cove, in the county of Dorset, South West England.
-It consists of 17th-century thatched cottages.
-The village is now dominated by the barracks of the Royal Armoured Corps Gunnery School who use a portion of the Purbeck Hills as a gunnery range.
-In 2013 the estimated population of the civil parish was 160.
-The nearby Lulworth Estate grounds contain the first Roman Catholic chapel to be built since the time of the Protestant Reformation.
-It was designed in 1786 by John Tasker in the form of a Greek mausoleum at a cost of £2,380.
-It was the private chapel of the recusant Weld family.
+The village, which consists of 17th-century thatched cottages, is dominated by the barracks of the Royal Armoured Corps Gunnery School who use a portion of the Purbeck Hills as a gunnery range.
+The parish population recorded at the 2021 census was 241.
+An area east of the village is known as Whiteway.
+The nearby Lulworth Estate grounds contain the first Roman Catholic chapel to be built after the Protestant Reformation.
+It was designed in 1786 by John Tasker in the form of a Greek mausoleum at a cost of £2,380 and was the private chapel of the recusant Weld family.
 The Weld-Blundell family, formerly owners of the estate, were descendants of the Welds.
 The Church of England parish church is dedicated to St. Andrew.
-Only the perpendicular tower and octagonal font are original from the medieval building; the remainder of the church was built in 1864.
-It was designed by John Hicks, who also designed East Holme church.
-Henry Rolls (1803-1877) was a shoemaker who taught himself to read and write.
+Only the perpendicular tower and octagonal font are original from the medieval building; the rest of the church was rebuilt in 1864 to designs of John Hicks, who also designed East Holme church.
+The church is a Grade II* listed building.
+Henry Rolls (1803–1877) was a shoemaker who taught himself to read and write.
 He kept a journal of the main happenings of village life from 1824 until 1877.
-After Henry's death, his son George Rolls (1846-1929) continued the journal, covering the period from 1877 to 1928.
-George's daughter Agnes Mary Rolls (1879-1961) then took over responsibility for the journal from 1929 to 1955.
+After Henry's death, his son George Rolls (1846–1929) continued the journal, covering the period from 1877 to 1928.
+George's daughter Agnes Mary Rolls (1879–1961) took over responsibility for the journal from 1929 to 1955.

 Distance between: